A version of this article originally appeared on VICE Canada.

 The 2015 election was supposed to be boring.
 Tedious, even.
-Jim Prentice decided to flout the province's fixed-date election law because all the astrological signs pointed to an easy, uncomplicated win.
-Sure, a tanking economy is generally not a good time for a governing party to head to the polls, but it's not like anyone appeared ready to keep the Progressive Conservatives from racking up another monster majority government.
+Alberta Premier Jim Prentice decided to flout the province's fixed-date election law because all the astrological signs pointed to an easy, uncomplicated win for his Progressive Conservative (PC) party, which had been in power in the province for four decades.
+Sure, a tanking economy is generally not a good time for a governing party to head to the polls, but it's not like anyone appeared ready to keep the guys in charge from racking up another monster majority government.

 All in all, it seemed like a pretty good time to for Prentice to pull the trigger.

 And then… well, shit went off the rails, and when the dust settled the left-wing New Democratic Party (NDP) had picked up more than 50 seats in the province's 87-seat parliament leaving pundits across Canada to ask: What the fuck happened?
 Here's a rough explanation: